IanFinlayson/exploring-cs/chapter03.md

 As you can see, Thonny colors what we are typing in blue, and what the program prints as black.
-Here the input we gave the program was the words \"Pretty Good\".
+Here the input we gave the program was the words "Pretty Good".

 We can only type one line of text.
 As soon as we hit enter, Python moves on from the input instruction.
 In this case, there is no next instruction so the program finishes.

 This program does not actually *do anything* with the input we give it.
-In the program above, whatever the user types in can\'t really affect the program at all.
+In the program above, whatever the user types in can't really affect the program at all.
 In order to do something with input, we must put it into a *variable*.